amirulalfaris/Intel-CKT-Training-git-Repo/README.md

 <img width="512" alt="image" src="https://user-images.githubusercontent.com/121993910/214774947-a2d8acba-af63-4b9a-92b6-ade94798988e.png">

 + Act as a switch .
-Practically there is an on resistance .
+Practically there is an finite on resistance when the transitor is on and infinite off resistance when the transitor is off .
 Ideally would be 0 .
 + Input 1 Output 0 (NMOS will turn on and the output will pull to the GND)
 + if Input 0 Output would be 1 (PMOS will turn on and the output will put to VDD)

  ![image](https://user-images.githubusercontent.com/121993910/214775400-3f36a55b-8b55-44fd-89fd-a524a1d5fa8d.png)

  + Rail to rail means always VDD or GND cannot be at the middle .
 Like peak to peak .
+Results in high noise margin .
  + It is independent to the size or rationless.
 Means it always 1 or 0 .
  + Other technology such as NMOS technology would depend on size to get certain voltage .
  + This means very small size of CMOS inverter would give VDD/GND .
  + This helps to reduce area and cost .
- + Finite resistance means rn or rp . causing it to be low output impedance .
+ + there is always a finite resistance between the output and vdd or ground means rn or rp . causing it to be low output impedance .
  + The output impedance refers to the impedance, or opposition to current flow, of the component that often bears an electrical source to "drive" a load component .
  + means it is less sensitive to noise .
- + Imput impedance almost infinity meaning that nno current flow and able to drive multiple gate .
+ + Imput impedance almost infinity meaning that no current flow and able to drive multiple or inifinite number of gate .
+ + By driving multuple gate fanout capacitance will increase the propagation delay .
  + Static power almost 0 means that there is very small current flowing from VDD to the GND .

  ![image](https://user-images.githubusercontent.com/121993910/214780593-b4749a40-8d09-4c0e-83f6-2cf6290ddd9d.png)